 The job market for master's prepared social workers is strong, and clinical social workers are in high demand.
 Duluth, the North Shore and much of Greater Minnesota (excluding the Twin Cities) have been designated Health Professional Shortage Areas (HPSAs) by the U.S. Department of Health and Human Services.

 This means that the demand for mental health professionals greatly outweighs the number of practitioners in the area.
-It also means that those who practice in an area designated as an HPSA may be eligible for Federal loan forgiveness programs.
+It also means that those who practice in an area designated as an HPSA may be eligible for Federal or State loan forgiveness programs.

 Graduate social workers are employed within a variety of clinical and non-clinical settings.
 These include: